pyecharts/pyecharts/docs/en-us/advanced.md

 ### Basic installation

-Pyecharts has pyecharts-javascripthon installed by default and can also be installed via pip.
+pyecharts has pyecharts-javascripthon installed by default and can also be installed via pip.

 ```bash
 $ pip install pyecharts-javascripthon